exu3/exu3/README.md

 # Heyo :wave:

 Hello world!
 I'm Ella, a high school student from California.
 I'm learning how to code.
-I mostly design and develop websites with HTML/CSS (and currently learning React), but I also love to challenge my skills by learning new languages and building cool things!
+I love learning new languages and working on useful projects!
 When I'm not coding, you can find me hiking, volunteering, and and hanging out with my chickens. :chicken:

 <details open>
  <summary> :octocat: <b>My GitHub Stats</b> </summary>